Skip to content

 Which WordPress SEO Plugin Should I Use?

 But in answer to the question of which WordPress SEO plugin I should use, I would suggest either RankMath or Yoast Premium.
 If you don’t already pay for Yoast Premium, such as redirects and multiple keywords, use RankMath.
 It has a lot of premium features for free.
 I love it.
+If you need shopping listings, go with Yoast, because it has better built-in support for Google Merchant Centre.

 WordPress SEO Step 1.
 Audit Your Website.